cloudera/CML_AMP_RAG_Studio/README.md

 ### LLM Model Options

-RAG Studio can be used with Cloudera Inference (CAII), AWS Bedrock, or Azure OpenAI for selecting LLM and embedding models.
+RAG Studio can be used with Cloudera AI Inference (CAII), AWS Bedrock, or Azure OpenAI for selecting LLM and embedding models.

-#### Cloudera Inference (CAII) Setup:
+#### Cloudera AI Inference (CAII) Setup:

 To use CAII, you must provide the following environment variables:

-- `CAII_DOMAIN` - The domain of the CAII instance
+- `CAII_DOMAIN` - The domain of the Cloudera AI Inference instance

 #### AWS Bedrock Setup: